Capitol Hill · Burnaby

 What we do here.

-• View-protective design that captures the inlet and mountains without compromising privacy
+- View-protective design that captures the inlet and North Shore mountains without compromising privacy

-• Renovations on character homes where the location justifies the investment
+- Renovations on 1950s–80s view-era homes where the lot still drives the value

 Our approach